 This bill aims to regulate private alternative adolescent residential or outdoor programs in West Virginia by establishing a new article within the Code of West Virginia.
-It mandates that such programs must obtain a license from the West Virginia Office of Health Facility Licensure and Certification, which is part of the Office of the Inspector General.
-The bill includes definitions for key terms, such as "program," "license," and "program participant," and outlines the requirements for licensure, including background checks for individuals with direct access to participants and the establishment of health and safety standards.
+It introduces definitions for key terms such as "program," "license," and "program participant," and mandates that these programs must be licensed by the West Virginia Office of Health Facility Licensure and Certification.
+The bill outlines the requirements for obtaining a license, including background checks for individuals with direct access to program participants, and sets forth standards for health and safety, including policies on restraint, communication with parents, and reporting procedures for incidents.

-Additionally, the bill provides the Inspector General with the authority to create rules to ensure adequate care for program participants and outlines the procedures for suspending or revoking licenses in cases of violations.
-It also establishes penalties for operating without a license or violating the provisions of the article, classifying such actions as misdemeanors with potential fines and jail time.
+Additionally, the bill provides the Inspector General with the authority to create rules to ensure adequate care for program participants and establishes procedures for the suspension or revocation of licenses in cases of violations.
+It also includes penalties for operating without a license or violating the provisions of the article, classifying such actions as misdemeanors with fines and potential jail time.
 Overall, the legislation seeks to enhance the oversight and accountability of programs serving adolescents with emotional, behavioral, or learning challenges.

 Statutes affected: Introduced Version: 16B-22-1, 16B-22-2, 16B-22-3, 16B-22-4, 16B-22-5, 16B-22-6